Teacher Certification Program

 FINAL WRAP Questions and Answers and finally, each person will have a chance to teach Vocal Yoga.
 You may focus on what ever aspect best fits your passion.
 The purpose of teaching is to see if you can articulate what you have learned and put it into practice for yourself or others.

-Heather Lyle: NCVS Vocologist, B.M., M.M., F.V., ERYT-200 Self proclaimed science geek, Heather Lyle has just graduated from the National Center of Voice and Speech’s Vocology Program with renown voice scientist Ingo Titze.
+Heather Lyle: NCVS Vocologist, B.M., M.M., F.V., ERYT-200 Heather Lyle is a graduate of the National Center of Voice and Speech’s Vocology Program with renown voice scientist Ingo Titze.
 In 2015 she studied at NYU Medical Center with the other most renown voice scientist in the world, Johan Sundberg and Dr. Brian Gill.
-Lyle has just returned from Hong Kong where she was the key note presenter for professional actors and students at the Hong Kong Academy of Performing Arts and she was also a presenter at the Asian Voice and Speech Teacher’s Association in Singapore.
-This past January Lyle and Catherine Fitzmaurice took 28 people to India to teach Vocal Yoga® and Fitzmaurice Voicework® in Auroville, India.
-2016 Lyle taught a Vocology Course for the professional singers in Kolkata, India, public speaking skills for the upcoming teachers at Loreto College in Kolkata, sound healing in Southern India and Vocal Yoga at The Hong Kong Academy of Performing Arts.
+2017 Lyle was the key note presenter for professional actors and students at the Hong Kong Academy of Performing Arts and she was also a presenter at the Asian Voice and Speech Teacher’s Association in Singapore.
+January 2017 Lyle and Catherine Fitzmaurice took 28 people to India to teach Vocal Yoga® and Fitzmaurice Voicework® in Auroville, India.
+In 2016 Lyle taught a Vocology Course for the professional singers in Kolkata, India, public speaking skills for the upcoming teachers at Loreto College in Kolkata, sound healing in Southern India and Vocal Yoga at The Hong Kong Academy of Performing Arts.
 Lyle spent 2014 in Kolkata, India where she worked with the educational division of the TV show “Indian Idol” creating vocal pedagogy for the new singing academies that opened last all over India year.
 Lyle also taught for Probir Guha’s acclaimed “Alternative Living Theatre.